Uniform tail asymptotics for Airy kernel determinant solutions to KdV and for the narrow wedge solution to KPZ: Introduction

 where $\zeta$ is the Riemann zeta function.\end{itemize} It is important to note that these asymptotics are uniform for $x$ large and negative, but not for $x$ large and positive.
-The above expansion \eqref{logQexpansion} should be compared with the tail expansion \eqref{eq:TWtail} for the Tracy-Widom distribution.
+The above expansion \eqref{logQexpansion} should be compared with the tail expansion \eqref{eq:TWtail} for the Tracy--Widom distribution.

 Besides for $\sigma=1_{(0,+\infty)}$, precise asymptotics for $Q_\sigma(x,t)$ as $x\to +\infty$ are only known for $\sigma=\sigma_{\rm KPZ}$ \cite[Theorem 1.1]{CaCl2019}; they hold for $t>0$ fixed and also as $t\to 0$ slow enough such that $t\geq \delta/x$, where $\delta>0$ is fixed (see also Figure \ref{figure: phase diagram}):\footnote{The parameters $s$ and $T$ of \cite{CaCl2019} correspond respectively to $xt^{-1/3}$ and $t^{-2}$ in this paper.}